amunchet/singular/README.md

 ## Getting Started
 1. Make sure docker and docker compose are installed
-2.  ...
+2. Modify `docker-compose.yml` to fit needs
+3. Run either `start_prod.sh`if on Linux.
+For Windows or Mac, run the appropriate dockers from docker-compose (i.e. `docker-compose up --build -d singular_backend`).
+If you are not using `start_prod.sh`, read the contents to build the vue project manually.
+4. Navigate to port 7500 for the frontend interface
+5. Setup Cron or some kind of timed event to run the `singular_cli`.
+This will automatically download on a schedule

 ## Development
 - Start up docker with `docker-compose singular_frontend --build -d up`
 - Start up the vue development server with `cd frontend && npm run serve`
 	- You can also run this in the docker, then connect on 8080

-## Future
-- Going to build out a Web UI for both recording information about shows watched and episode reviews.
-- Want to be able to add additional shows and remove/reorganize finished ones.
+- Fix the bug, add the feature, and issue a PR!

-### Support content creators, large and small.
+# Support content creators, large and small.
 Always use legal streams and torrents.